Aqueum/readable/README.md

 8.  then play with webpage that should open at http://localhost:3000/

 # Known issues
+:x: done/resolved

+:o: attempted & abandoned

 ## To do

 1. Make the app ~~at least half way~~ pretty
-2.  ~~Use react-router to set default category for a post to be the category the new post was called from, or [something..?] if called from root~~
+2.  :x: ~~Use react-router to set default category for a post to be the category the new post was called from, or [something..?] if called from root~~
-3.  ~~Utilise same 404 with detail props from all missing items~~
+3.  :x: ~~Utilise same 404 with detail props from all missing items~~
 4. Have deletions from detail pages redirect to the list rather than giving a 404
 5. Check 404's cover all instances (currently seeing /randomword as a call for all posts of category randomword)
 6. Segregate component-containers more strictly into presentational components and containers
-7.  ~~Move header to App.js so it is only called once~~
+7.  :x: ~~Move header to App.js so it is only called once~~
 8. Use Redirect declaritive navigation rather than history push

 ## I'm not happy with